davetron5000/wtf-is-a-webpack/markdown/sourcemaps.md

 Stack traces tell us where in our code errors are happening.
 In most programming languages, when an uncaught error happens, we see some information about what line of code raised the error, as well as the path through the code that led to that error.
 Even in a language like C, we can do this.
 Not so in JavaScript.

-The reason is that the file we're editing is not the file that's being served.
+The reason is that the file we're editing is not the file that's being executed.
 Webpack is compiling all of our files together, as well as minifying them and including our third party libraries.

 Let's see the problem in action.